TsvetaKoleva/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * train/y_train.txt
 * features.txt - List of all features
 * activity_labels.txt - Links the class labels with their activity name

-## Process of collecting, working with, and clean the data set:

-1. The data is downloaded and unzipped
-2. The file with the activity labels is loaded and they are made easily readable
-3. The features file is loaded, transformed to a character variable and only the variables representing means and standard deviations are extracted
-4. The names of the variables are transformed to be more intuitively read and comprehended
-5. The training data is loaded and its components are binded together.
-Similar actions are performed for the test data
-6. The two sets are merged into one and the activity column is transformed into a factor variable to read the actual names of the activities
-7. A new tidy data set is created with the average of each variable for each activity and each subject
-8. The data set is saved as a new file: *TidyAverages.txt*